WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 And speaking of the creature, the fact that the entire film was shot as a found footage somehow gave the advantage of making Bigfoot more menacing; it's the famous Patterson-Gimlin footage only as a slasher with the hairy monster remarkably featuring a lot of humanoid characteristics, from sabotaging their only escape to throwing objects that once belonged to its victim at the group as a form of foretelling their fate.
 The creature here could easily pass as another slasher villain with a really reasonable killing spree (All I could say without giving up the surprise is that its really personal and distressing) and some mighty fine make-up effects.

-It's not perfect but it's far from bad, Exists is an easy film to sit through as its really no more than kids surviving attacks from an apparently very angry monster.
-It could have used some more gore and skin seeing how much of the build resembles our favorite hack and slash but I guess if they have little to work with or if it was approaching a certain style, we can't always get what we want from a movie.
+It's not perfect but it's far from bad, Exists is an easy film to sit through as its really no more than kids surviving attacks from a very angry monster.
+It could have used some more gore and skin seeing how much of the build resembles our favorite hack-and-slash but I guess if they have little to work with or if it was approaching a certain style, we can't always get what we want from a movie.
 Still worth a look.

 Bodycount: